TL;DR

 The first one is a design businessman.
 Such a specialist is better versed in business processes.
 Their involvement in processes from both sides (company and customer) allows for better communication when working with a customer, reducing costs, and increasing income.
 They make the design speak the same language as a business.

 In general, both product and UI/UX designers have much in common.
 Still, UI/UX designer focuses on two main aspects: creating a user-friendly design and making sure the product is easy to use.
-While product designers also care about how to bring value to the company and how to make the product convenient and safe with less spending.
+While product designers also care about problem solving and how to bring value to the company and how to make the product convenient and safe with less spending.
+Additionally, a background in graphic design can be highly relevant for product designers, as it provides a strong foundation in design principles and visual communication.

 That’s the difference!